 - respond to an enquiry submitted via our online contact forms;

-- allow you to participate in interactive features of our Sites, when you choose to do so;
+- allow you to participate in interactive features of our Site, when you choose to do so;

-- ensure that content from our Sites are presented in the most effective manner for you and for your device;
+- ensure that content from our Site are presented in the most effective manner for you and for your device;

 - process and deal with any complaints or enquiries made by you; and

 - contact you for marketing purposes where you have signed up for these (see section 5 for further details).